 Country and Contemporary Hawaiian Group “A‘ea‘e” Release Their Debut Recording

-Three of the five tracks on our debut EP are originals.
+Three of the tracks on our debut release are originals.
 Keola Donaghy composed “Aia I Kīlauea (‘Ā Mai)” after a visit to the Halema‘uma‘u Crater several years ago, to which Kenneth Makuakāne added the music.

 Jeff Dayton contributed his composition, “When The Ocean Sleeps,” inspired by his love of the sea, both in Hawai‘i and abroad.